 In addition to these members of the team have engaged in internal quality assurance activities, sat on subcommittees such as the Audit and Review Committee and have actively sought externality.
-Caroline Lomas, programme leader to both programmes is currently the University of Wales moderator for a Traditional Chinese Medicine degree in ISMET, a private college in Barcelona.
+Caroline Lomas, programme leader to both programmes is currently the University of Wales moderator for a Traditional Chinese Medicine degree from in ISMET, Barcelona.
 All members of the team hold membership to one or more of the relevant professional bodies.

-The programme team have also spent a considerable amount of time establishing links with professional organisations within the field including the Acupuncture Association for Chartered Physiotherapists (AACP), Association of Traditional Chinese Medicine (ATCM), Federation of Holistic Therapies (FHT), Institute of Complementary Medicine (who hold the British Register for Complementary Practice) and the Association of Reflexologists (AOR).
+In addition the team have spent a considerable amount of time establishing links with professional organisations within the field including the Acupuncture Association for Chartered Physiotherapists (AACP), Association of Traditional Chinese Medicine (ATCM), Federation of Holistic Therapies (FHT), Institute of Complementary Medicine (who hold the British Register for Complementary Practice) and the Association of Reflexologists (AOR).